openvinotoolkit/open_model_zoo/demos/python_demos/forward_tacotron_wavernn_demo/README.md

 ```

-Running the application with the empty list of options yields the usage message given above and an error message.
+Running the application with the empty list of options yields the usage message and an error message.

 ## Example for running with arguments
 ```